aslam0246/lawora/Readme.md

 ## 📚 **Legal Coverage**

-Lexora currently supports the following laws, with plans to expand:
+Lawora currently supports the following laws, with plans to expand:

 - 🏛️ **The Indian Constitution**
 - 📜 **The Bharatiya Nyaya Sanhita, 2023**